basselhalabi17/library-management/README.md

 # Library Management System

 ## Description
 A library management system built with Node.js, Express, and TypeORM.
-This system allows users to manage books, authors, and other library resources.
+This system allows users to manage books and borrowers.

 ## Installation